Cevi-Med-Dev/Pricing-Bots/README.md

 It wasn’t malicious, just misunderstood — miscalculating price changes, giving away medical supplies, and leaving a trail of disappointment mixed with confusion.
 What started as a tool to help had become a liability.

-Sweeping its fragmented calculations undere the rug came back to bite us.
+Sweeping its fragmented miscalculations under the rug for so long came back to bite us.

 ---